kubeshop/monokle-cli/README.md

 ## Monokle GitHub Bot

-The [Monokle GitHub Bot](https://docs.monokle.com/concepts/github-bot) can be used to validate your resources as part of your CI/CD pipelines.
+The [Monokle GitHub Bot](https://docs.monokle.com/concepts/github-bot) can be used to validate your resources as part of your GitHub CI/CD pipelines.
 It is integrated with [Monokle Cloud](https://app.monokle.com/) out-of-the-box to allow easy centralized policy management.

 ## Monokle GitHub Action

 The [Monokle GitHub Action](https://github.com/marketplace/actions/monokle-validation) can be used to validate your resources as part of your CI/CD pipelines on GitHub.
+It gives more customizability when it comes to validating Dry Runs results.

 If you need something tightly integrated with Monokle Cloud, we recommend using [`Monokle GitHub Bot`](#monokle-github-bot).